 - 1/4 cup parmesan cheese finely grated, plus more for serving

-> - In a large pot, heat the olive oil over medium-high.
-Sauté the onions until softened, about 2 minutes.
+- In a large pot, heat the olive oil (2 tablespoons) over medium-high.
+Sauté the diced onions until softened, about 2 minutes.

-> - Add the sausage, garlic, and oregano, breaking the meat up into pieces with a wooden spoon.
+- Add the sausage, minced garlic (2 cloves), and dried oregano (1 teaspoon), breaking the meat up into pieces with a wooden spoon.
 Cook until fully browned, about 5 minutes.

-> - Add the chicken broth and tomatoes.
+- Add the chicken broth/stock (4 cups) and canned crushed tomatoes.
 Bring to a boil.

-> - Turn heat to low and add the lasagna noodles, along with a little bit of salt and pepper.
+- Turn heat to low and add the broken up lasagna noodles, along with a little bit of salt and pepper.
 Simmer, covered, until noodles are fully cooked (about 10-12 minutes).

-> - Meanwhile, mix together the mozzarella, ricotta, and parmesan cheese in a medium bowl.
+- Meanwhile, mix together the shredded mozzarella cheese (4 oz.), ricotta (8 oz.), and finely grated parmesan cheese (1/4 cup) in a medium bowl.

-> - Turn off the heat and stir in the fresh basil.
+- Turn off the heat and stir in the chopped fresh basil (1/4 cup).
 Taste and adjust seasoning if necessary.

-> - To serve, ladle the soup into bowls and top each with 1/4 cup of the ricotta mixture.
+- To serve, ladle the soup into bowls and top each with 1/4 cup of the ricotta mixture.
 Top with extra basil, parmesan cheese, and black pepper, if desired.

 - To make this vegetarian, substitute mushrooms or a meat substitute (such as Trader Joe's Beef-less Ground Beef) for the sausage and use vegetable stock instead of chicken.